artjimlop/Discuss/README.md

 Features:
   * RESTful
   * OAuth
+  * Plugs for adding some security

 In development:
-  * Transforming Requests with Plugs (https://elixirschool.com/en/lessons/specifics/plug/)
   * Websockets

 To start your Phoenix app: